plxtra/authority-api/src/content/docs/rest/association/index.md

   label: /association
 ---

-The Association Controller is responsible for retrieving and manipulating the associations between Assets.
+The `association` URL provides bulk management of Associations.

 ## Add or update multiple Associations

 `POST /association`

-Adds or updates existing direct Associations from a single root Asset.
+Adds or updates direct Associations from an Asset.

-This method is able to create new Assets, including their metadata - it is not necessary to first register the Assets.
+This method will add or update Assets as necessary, for both the root and associated Assets.
+They do not need to be created first.

 ### POST Body